Set up an inactivity alert

 - Enter the Message, Description, Subcategory, Alert Name and Priority as you would when creating any alert.

 To make this an inactivity alert, select Low as the alert type, then specify the time period and set the Threshold to 0.
 In our example, we chose 1 hour as the time period.
-This means that if 0 events (meeting the query conditions) occur in the space of 1 hour, the alert will trigger.
+This means that if 0 events (meeting the query conditions) occur in the space of 1 hour, the alert will be triggered.

 If this window contains the Gradient trigger method instead of Low, this is because your query groups events.
 Inactivity alerts cannot be set up based on queries with grouped events.